 What Is Intel Rapid Storage Technology?

-Intel Rapid Storage Technology (IRST) is a complete storage solution that supports both traditional hard disk drives and solid-state drives, all while intelligently managing data access times and improving your computer’s performance.
-IRST offers easy-to-use features so you can store, share and protect your digital life on one device.
-Using IRST to manage SSDs and HDDs: Best of all, IRST can integrate directly with your system’s hardware to deliver increased responsiveness by optimizing CPU usage for background processes that typically slow down PCs.
-You can also use IRST to create high-performance storage pools that link multiple hard drives together—and instantly boost your PC’s speed.
+In essence, the whole purpose of Intel Rapid Storage Technology is to manage the storage on your computer more efficiently.
+Best of all, RST can integrate directly with your system’s hardware to deliver increased responsiveness by optimizing CPU usage for background processes that typically slow down PCs.
+You can also use RST to create high-performance storage pools that link multiple hard drives together—and instantly boost your PC’s speed.

 Why Use Intel RST